Montyro/rppgtk/README.md

 This library will be updated with new state-of-the-art blocks for the currently implemented tasks, or for new tasks, as research in this field progresses.

 We will also add direct support for more rPPG datasets.

-## How to use

-First, define a function with the modules you will use.
-In this example, the modules used will be a face detection performed with deepface module using SSD dectector, followed by a region selection and a background illumination balance block, and then heart rate is estimated using frequency analysis.

-Code for this function would look like this:

->def EstimationProcess1(video):
->
->  imgs = video.frames #Get the frames from the video input
->
->  x = dfblock.BatchProcess(imgs) #Detect and stabilize face
->
->  bg = dfblock.background #Get the background ('negative' of the face detection)
->
->  x = rois.BatchProcess(x,vis=False) #Cut ROI
->
->  ib_block.background_frames = bg #setup background for illumination balance block
->
->  x = CABlock.BatchProcess(x) #extract color averages
->
->  x = ib_block.BatchProcess(x) #compensate averages with background illumination
->
->  x = hrest.BatchProcess(x) #estimate heart rate

-Another advantage of this method is that it is easy to remove blocks and perform ablation tests in order to measure the impact of each block in the process.

 ## **Requirements**